-Role of the Compensation Committee and Management.
-The Compensation Committee makes all compensation decisions regarding senior management, which includes our named executive officers and certain other senior officers of the Company.
-The Compensation Committee undertakes ongoing review of our executive compensation policies, practices and plans to determine whether they are consistent with our compensation philosophy and objectives, and whether they need to be modified in light of changes in our business or the markets in general.
-The Compensation Committee meets periodically with management to review compensation policies and specific levels of compensation paid to officers and other key personnel, and reports and makes recommendations to the Board regarding executive compensation policies and programs.
-In addition, the CEO, other than for himself, makes recommendations to the Compensation Committee regarding salary adjustments and the setting of annual and long-term incentive targets and awards for executive officers, including the other named executive officers.
+Role of the HRCC and Management.
+The HRCC makes all decisions regarding senior management compensation, which includes our NEOs and certain other senior officers.
+The HRCC reviews our executive compensation policies, practices and plans on an ongoing basis to determine whether they are consistent with our compensation philosophy and objectives, and whether they need to be modified in light of changes in our business or the market in general.
+The HRCC meets periodically with management to review compensation policies and specific levels of compensation paid to officers and other key personnel and approves compensation paid to officers and other key personnel and approves compensation paid to officers and other key personnel and makes recommendations to the Board regarding CEO compensation policies and programs.
+In addition, our CEO makes recommendations to the HRCC regarding salary adjustments and the setting of annual and long-term incentive targets and awards for executive officers other than himself, including the other NEOs.

-In determining the compensation of a named executive officer, the Compensation Committee considers various factors, including:
+In determining the compensation of an executive officer, the HRCC considers various factors, including:

-- Company, business unit, and individual performance; - Market data on compensation opportunities of officers with similar responsibilities at comparable companies; - The officer's current and future responsibilities and potential contribution to Mallinckrodt's performance;

-- Retention considerations; and - Compensation levels of Mallinckrodt executives with similar levels of responsibility ("internal equity")
+- · Company, business unit and individual performance; - Market data on compensation opportunities of officers with similar responsibilities at comparable companies; - The officer's current and future responsibilities and potential contribution to our performance; - · Retention considerations; and - Compensation levels of our executives with similar levels of responsibility ("internal equity").